robscetury/phoneslack/README.md

 2b) In the client sub directory, there is a watcher that will monitor Skype and vidyo (another application we use).
 When Skype (or vidyo) calls, the watcher will post a message to the phoneslack server running on the pi.
 (You'll need to provide a configuration on the windows box for this to work.)
 When using Skype, metadata is provided about the call.

+In this mode, the phoneslack server must be configured to run with the webserver plugin.
+Please not that currently there is NO SECURITY on these messages.
+The webserer will accept messages from anyone and try to post them.
+And the messages are sent in plain text.
+I'll probably fix that at some point, but for now its something you should think about before using in this mode.

 What it doesn't do:
 	1) Work with anything other than mitel phones
 	2) capture the meta data